amandeepmittal/amanhimself.dev/content/posts/deploy-a-mern-stack-app-on-heroku.md

 ### MERN Stack

 MongoDB, ExpressJS, Node.js, and Reactjs are used together to build web applications.
-In this, Node.js and Express bind together to serve the backend, MongoDB provides a NoSQL database to store the data and frontend is built using React that a user interacts with.
-All four of these technologies are open source, cross-platform and JavaScript based.
-Since they are JavaScript based, one of the main reasons why they are often used together.
+In this, Node.js and Express bind together to serve the backend, MongoDB provides a NoSQL database to store the data and the frontend is built using React that a user interacts with.
+All four of these technologies are open-source, cross-platform and JavaScript-based.
+Since they are JavaScript-based, one of the main reasons why they are often used together.

-As JavaScript is used throughout to build a Fullstack application, developers do not need to learn and change the context of using different programming languages to build or work on different aspect of a web application.
+As JavaScript is used throughout to build a Fullstack application, developers do not need to learn and change the context of using different programming languages to build or work on different aspects of a web application.

 To continue to follow this tutorial there are requirements that you will need to build the demo application and then deploy it on Heroku.

 - Node.js/npm installed
 - Heroku account

-For MongoDB, we are going to use a cloud based service like mLab which provides database as a service.
-It has a free tier, and having an account there will be time saving.
+For MongoDB, we are going to use a cloud-based service like mLab which provides a database as a service.
+It has a free tier, and having an account there will be time-saving.

 ## Building a Full-stack app using MERN